sdivyanshu90/tryDjango/README.md

 "tryDjango" is licensed under the MIT License.
 See the [LICENSE](https://github.com/sdivyanshu90/tryDjango/blob/main/LICENSE) file for more details.

 ###### Acknowledgments
-This project was inspired by the excellent [Coding for Entrepreneurs](https://www.codingforentrepreneurs.com/) course by Justin Mitchel[Github](https://github.com/jmitchel3).
+- This project was inspired by the excellent [Coding for Entrepreneurs](https://www.codingforentrepreneurs.com/) course by Justin Mitchel [Github](https://github.com/jmitchel3).
-Thanks to the Django community for creating such a powerful and versatile web framework.
+- Thanks to the Django community for creating such a powerful and versatile web framework.